MAKEMSI quickly and reliably creates MSI files in a non-programmatic way

 Have your say!
 Join the MAKEMSI discussion list or view archive!
 Suggest improvements.
 No question too simple or too complex.

-\->Windows Installer Basics->Properties->Specific Properties->INSTALLLEVEL
+\->Windows Installer FAQ (the basics)->Properties->Specific Properties->INSTALLLEVEL

 INSTALLLEVEL